serrMax/pi_cam_stream/README.md

-# Live stream from pi camera
+# Live stream using raspberry pi zero and pi camera module